Black lives have faced many challenges that have rendered our voices silent.

-A call to action required that a group of nurses needed to take a stand for the unheard voices of Black Nurses in Canada.
-Within the healthcare sector, Black Nurses historically have been discriminated against, devalued, passed over, not given credit for their contributions in nursing history and underrepresented at leadership tables.
-With a feeling that the unique needs of Black nurses were not being met in July 2020, Ovie Onagbeboma birthed the vision of the Canadian Black Nurses Alliance (CBNA) and aligned with five nursing leaders to begin the process of organizing Black Nurses across Canada.
-The first national organization for Black Nurses in Canada CBNA was born from the overwhelming and long-standing need for the voices of Black nurses to be heard.
+A call to action required that a group of nurses needed to take a stand for the unheard voices of Black nurses in Canada.
+Within the healthcare sector, Black nurses historically have been belittled, discriminated against, devalued, passed over, not given credit for their contributions in nursing history and underrepresented at leadership tables.
+With a feeling that the unique needs of Black nurses were not being met in July 2020, Ovie Onagbeboma birthed the vision of the Canadian Black Nurses Alliance (CBNA) and aligned with five nursing leaders calling an urgent meeting.
+CBNA was born from the overwhelming and long-standing need for the voices of Black nurses to be heard.

-The founding leaders of CBNA are Ovie Onagbeboma, Karen Pingal, Shaunattonie Henry, Ava Onwudegwu.
-Additional foundational contribution credit is given to Nadine Smith and Sarah Musabimana.
+The founding leaders of CBNA are Ovie Onagbeboma, Ava Onwudegwu and Karen Pingal.
+Additional foundational contribution credit is given to Nadine Smith, Shaunattonie Henry and Sarah Musabimana.

 We are financed by member subscriptions, donations, and fundraising activities.

 My name is Ava Onwudegwu and I grew up on the beautiful Island of Jamaica, before migrating to Canada at the age of 18.
-I am currently an Assistant Patient Care Manager in the Medicine Department at St. Joseph’s Health Centre – Unity Health Toronto.
-I have held various positions at Unity Health Toronto, from staff nurse on the Resource Team and in the Intensive Care Unit (ICU); as well as, eCare Support, Professional Practice Leader for Nursing Practice and Education, Manager of Nursing Practice and Education, and Clinical Educator – Nursing.
+I am currently the Patient Care Manager for the Critical Care Unit at Lakeridge Health – Ajax.
+I have also held various positions at Unity Health Toronto, from staff nurse on the Resource Team and in the Intensive Care Unit (ICU); as well as, eCare Support, Professional Practice Leader for Nursing Practice and Education, Manager of Nursing Practice and Education, Clinical Educator – Nursing and Assistant Patient Care Manager.
 I have also had the opportunity to work in academia as a Clinical Instructor and Clinical Advisor.
 I am also currently an Adjunct Lecturer at the University of Toronto.

-In all my leadership experiences I was always the only Black person on the team.
-I didn’t see Black representation or mentors.
-As the Academic Coordinator at CBNA, I am motivated by my desire to empower and build another generation of leaders who will forge the way for the generations to come.
-I am passionate about seeing Black nurses and Black nursing students reach their highest heights.
+In all my leadership experiences I was always the only black person on the team.
+I didn’t see black representation or mentors.
+As the Vice President and Director of Academic Relations at CBNA, I am motivated by my desire to empower and build another generation of leaders who will forge the way for the generations to come.
+I am passionate about seeing black nurses and black nursing students reach their highest heights.
 I believe we have so much to offer.
 We must all leave a legacy!

 Outside of the world of Health Care, I am passionate about working with young adults, travelling and dancing.
 I have been part of different planning committees for conferences geared to empower Women and Young Adults.
 I have also been featured as a speaker and guest performer at many of these events.